gravity-ui/uikit/src/components/Popup/README.md

 import {Popup} from '@gravity-ui/uikit';
 ```

 `Popup` can be used to display floating content above the page.
-It is a wrapper around [Popper.js](https://popper.js.org)
+It is a wrapper around [Floating UI](https://floating-ui.com)
 with some defaults.
 To manage `Popup` visibility, use the `open` property.
 The `Popup` child components are rendered inside the [`Portal`](../Portal) component.
 To disable this behavior, use the `disablePortal` property.

 ## Anchor

-Ref object of the DOM element is passed to the `anchorRef` property to create a `Popper.js` instance.
+To specify the anchor of a floating element, you can use either the `anchorElement` property.

 <!--LANDING_BLOCK